-As airlines continue to cram more and more people into each plane, the flying experience gets less comfortable for all passengers — especially as the traveling public grows increasingly overweight.
+As airlines continue to cram more and more people into each plane, the flying experience gets less comfortable for all passengers—especially as the traveling public grows increasingly overweight.
+But is there a point when someone is considered too fat to fly?
 Most carriers now have some sort of policy in place to prevent obese travelers from infringing on the personal space of the passengers next to them.

-Airline obesity policies differ in degree and detail, but decree essentially that if you don’t fit in a seat with an extension seatbelt and the armrest down, you will be charged for two seats or removed from the plane.
+Airline obesity policies differ in degree and detail, but decree essentially that if you don’t fit into a seat with an extension seatbelt and the armrests down, you will be charged for two seats or removed from the plane.

 Are Airline Obesity Policies Fair?

 Obesity is a hot-button topic, and many will argue that some big folks simply need to pare back on the super-size fries.
-But what about passengers who have thyroid disorders that cause them to gain weight — or some other serious health issue?
+But what about passengers who have serious health issues that cause them to gain weight?

-On a broader level, is it fair or logical for the airlines to keep shrinking airplane seats even though more than one-third of American adults are now obese?
-This makes things awkward for everyone — including the obese passengers themselves.
+On a broader level, is it fair or logical for the airlines to keep shrinking airplane seats even though nearly 40 percent of American adults are now obese?
+This makes things awkward for everyone—including the large passengers themselves.
 (See the moving essay What it’s like to be that fat person sitting next to you on the plane.)

-Airline obesity policies bring up some rather sensitive issues.
+Airline obesity policies bring up some sensitive issues.
 Who decides if someone fits in the seat, and when do they decide?
-Is it to be a flight attendant after the entire plane is boarded?
+Is the decision left up to a flight attendant after the entire plane has boarded?
 Is it somebody at the gate?
 At check-in?
 Will there someday be a BMI (Body Mass Index) field on booking sites?
-Might we eventually have to sit in a test seat, much like the metal cages that indicate whether or not your carry-on is regulation size?
+Might we eventually have to sit in a test seat, much like the metal cages that measure the size of your carry-on bag?

-Over the years, some of these questions have moved out of the realm of the rhetorical — though there have been very few cases where the airlines’ policies have been tested or disputed in public (not surprisingly, due to the very sensitive nature of the issue).
-Most big folks have simply taken the abuse, or made their case without going too public.
+Over the years, some of these questions have moved out of the realm of the rhetorical—though there have been very few cases where the airlines’ policies have been tested or disputed in public (not surprisingly, due to the very sensitive nature of the issue).
+Most overweight travelers have simply taken the abuse, or made their case without going too public.

-The solution is simple, of course: wider seats on planes.
+There is a simple solution, of course: wider seats on planes.
 In the same way that airlines offer “economy plus” sections with more legroom, they could have rows that have fewer and wider seats.
-(I know there is always the option of business class in this case, but you could do the same thing in economy class, just without the free booze, dedicated loo and big upcharges.)
+(There’s always the option of business class in this case, but airlines could do the same thing in economy class, just without the free booze, dedicated loo, and big upcharges.)

-The airlines claim it would be too costly to retrofit planes to include larger seats — so for now, we’re stuck with the status quo.
+The airlines argue it would be too costly to retrofit planes to include larger seats—so for now, the traveling public is stuck with the status quo.
 Below is a run-down of obesity policies on several major airlines in the U.S. and abroad.

 Alaska Airlines requires the purchase of a second seat for any passenger who can’t “comfortably fit within one seat with the armrests in the down position.”
 If you purchase a second seat in advance, and your flights all take off with at least one seat available, you can get a refund for the cost of the second seat.
 For those who haven’t purchased a second seat in advance, you may do so the day of your flight; if two seats aren’t available together, you might need to take a later flight.